rickyhuget/NamingVariationsCSharp/README.md

 # NamingVariationsCSharp

 This code is based off of a HackerRank challenge.
-The initial commit was the previous code I wrote to complete the challenge.
-The second commit is the code refactored using SOLID principles in an effert to better understand those principles in practice.
+The initial commit was the initial code I wrote to complete the challenge.
+The subsequent commits is the refactored code using SOLID principles in an effert to better understand those principles and put them into practice.

 Input Format: